mozilla/extension-workshop/src/content/documentation/develop/comparison-with-xul-xpcom-extensions.md

 ## Localization

-In a XUL/XPCOM extension you handle localization by supplying DTD or properties for each supported language, and referring to them using locale statements inside the chrome.manifest.
+In a XUL/XPCOM extension you handle localization by supplying DTD or properties for each supported language, and referring to them using locale statements inside the `chrome.manifest`.
 You can then include localized strings in UI elements or in code.

 The general approach with WebExtensions is similar, but the details are all different.
 With WebExtensions you supply localized strings as a collection of JSON files, one for each locale.